-The first decade of the 21st century saw India reap rich dividends from the dismantling of the trade restrictions and high tariff barriers.
+The first decade of the 21st century saw India reap rich dividends from the dismantling of trade restrictions and high-tariff barriers.
 Supported by a positive and strong industrial policy, India sustained a GDP growth rate of 7.7 per cent compounded annual growth rate (CAGR)1 for 2000–2010.
-Prior to this, in 1995, India also became a founder member of the World Trade Organization (WTO).
+Prior to this, in 1995, India also became a founding member of the World Trade Organization (WTO).

-Given the evolving economic milieu, a need was felt for a more functional and robust antitrust and competition law.3 The then existing Monopolies and Restrictive Trade Practices Act, 1969 (MRTP Act) had its roots firmly planted in India’s age of socialism.
-The MRTP Act focused primarily on curbing monopolies, irrespective of its consequences on the economy.
+Given the evolving economic situation, a need was felt for a more functional and robust antitrust and competition law.3 The then-existing Monopolies and Restrictive Trade Practices Act 1969 (the MRTP Act) had its roots firmly planted in India’s age of socialism.
+The MRTP Act focused primarily on curbing monopolies, irrespective of the consequences for the economy.
 The law was clearly inadequate to deal with the challenges that were expected to flow from the newly liberalised and globalised Indian economy.

 |Competition law procedures allow and require consideration of interest groups such as manufacturers, importers, exporters, consumers and the general public.
 Commercial actors can have their interests assessed through the determination of the market, causation or injury.
 Interests of consumers are taken into account when assessing the impact of a business practice on competition.||No interest group other than domestic industry has full legal standing in anti-dumping cases.
 The predominant interest group is domestic producers.
 Industrial users and consumers do not have legal standing to maintain a complaint.|

 |In predatory pricing inquiries, the complainant has to establish that the predator acted with intent to eliminate competition and competitors.
 Actual injury is not required.||In anti-dumping complaints, intent is irrelevant but actual injury has to be shown.
 Further, a causal link has to be established between the dumping and the injury suffered.|